 - Institutionalize trainings/discussions for greeters/ushers (PDF) and other volunteers and staff on welcome and inclusion.

 - Ideas for Community Outreach

-- Host a public forum on an LGBTQ issue.
+- Host a public forum.

 - Strengthen relationships with local LGBTQ groups or organizations.
 Attend their events.
 Ask how you can help.

 - Take action on a local, state, or national justice issue that connects your internal congregational ministry to the larger community.
 Work in partnership with justice groups.